cortex-lab/phy/docs/installation.md

 ## Dependencies

-Main dependencies are NumPy, SciPy, PyQt5, pyopengl, joblib.
+Main dependencies are NumPy, SciPy, PyQt5, matplotlib, pyopengl, joblib.
 The full list of dependencies is available in the `environment.yml` file.

 ## Upgrading from phy 1 to phy 2